Statistical Thinking for Data Science and Analytics

 The Fundamentals of Statistical Thinking for Data Science and Analytics

-Before we can use statistical thinking to its fullest potential, we must first understand the fundamentals.
+Before applying statistical thinking to its fullest potential, it is important to understand its core components.

 Descriptive Statistics

-This involves summarizing the data to provide a basic understanding of what the data looks like.
-It includes calculating a dataset’s mean, median, and standard deviation.
+Descriptive statistics summarize data to provide a basic understanding of its characteristics.
+This includes calculating a dataset’s mean, median, and standard deviation.
 When a data science approach is used, these calculations can be automated.
-Furthermore, descriptive statistics can create graphs, tables, and data summaries.
-Like you can use a graph to visualize trends in the data.
-Or, you can use tables to compare data points side by side.
+Descriptive statistics also help create graphs, tables, and data summaries—for example, using graphs to visualize trends in the data or tables to compare data points side by side.

 Inferential Statistics